sonali-pati/sonali-pati/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently Intern at CodeCrunch.
+- 🔭 I’m currently learning from Lets upgrade.
-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently learning MERN Stack.
 - 👯 Part of Developer Community.
 - 💬 Ask me about anything , Would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platform